17387vishal/ecommerce-api/README.md

-5. **connect the cloud data base to the mongoDBcompass ** click on the new connection and copy this adderss mongodb+srv://user1:1234@cluster0.3bgi9.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0 and paste.
+5. **connect the cloud data base to the mongoDBcompass ** click on the new connection and copy this adderss "mongodb+srv://user1:1234@cluster0.3bgi9.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0" and paste